The ANZMUSC Executive Committee is composed of the following members:

 Professor Jane Latimer

-Professor Jane Latimer is ARC Future Fellow who has conducted a number of large randomized controlled trials evaluating the management of spinal pain in primary care.
-She has published the findings of these in national and international peer-reviewed journals including the Lancet, JAMA and Arch Intern Med.
-She has obtained over $12.5 million to fund this work including 11 NHMRC project grants (2 of these currently underway), in addition to funding from industry, the federal government and philanthropy.
+Professor Jane Latimer has conducted a number of large randomised controlled trials evaluating the management of spinal pain in primary care.
+She has published the key findings in national and international peer-reviewed journals including NEJM, Lancet and JAMA.
+She has obtained over $20 million to fund this work including 12 NHMRC project grants (3 of these currently underway), in addition to funding from industry, the federal government and philanthropy.
 More recently she has worked as an Advisor to the two federally funded national programs designed to accelerate the careers of women in STEM (SAGE program & MCC STEM).
 This work will refine the research systems that may unintentionally disadvantage women.

 Professor Chris Maher

-Director, Musculoskeletal Division, The George Institute for Global Health Professor, Sydney Medical School, The University of Sydney.
+Director, Institute for Musculoskeletal Health Sydney, Sydney Local Health District; Professor, Sydney School of Public Health, The University of Sydney.

 Professor Sally Green